Washington State Department of Health

 Program Area: Support for Integration of Innovative Health Care Models

 The Washington Flex Program continues to support the integration of innovative health care models through participation in the WRHAP group and through funding the second year of the population health projects for nine CAHs.
-In addition, Washington Flex is working with Washington Technology Solutions (WaTech) to develop EMS volunteer recruitment videos.
+In addition, the Washington Flex Program is working with Washington Technology Solutions (WaTech) to develop EMS volunteer recruitment videos.

 Please provide information about any efforts to assist CAHs/communities and partner organizations in the transition to value-based care.

 The Washington Flex Program actively participates in the Washington Rural Health Access Preservation workgroup which includes 13 CAHs, the Washington State Hospital Association, the Department of Health, the Health Care Authority, and a national expert in value-based purchasing.
 The Washington State Flex Program will also repeat the CFO Summit and provide value-based payment (VBP) technical presentations from Certified Public Accountants (CPAs) and consultants.

 Please provide information about network activities in your state to support Flex Program activities.